JZStafura-Lab/JZStafura-Lab.github.io/README.md

 ### Violence Research

-Investigating cognitive and social factors underlying interpersonal violence, with focus on prediction, prevention, and intervention strategies.
+Phase 1 is a website that explores  cognitive, social, and ecological factors underlying interpersonal violence, with focus on prediction, prevention, and intervention strategies.

+Phase 2 (planned) model cards are created for each source collected in Phase 1, containing features from the articles, such as theoretical hypotheses, empirical findings, sample characteristics.
+The model card will drive an end-user filtered search for real world events through such sources as X, News RSS Feeds, and Real-Time databases such as ACLED.

-### Hallucinations Study
+### Hallucitations Study

-Examining perceptual and cognitive mechanisms of hallucinations across clinical and non-clinical populations.
-Exploring phenomenology, neural correlates, and assessment methods.
+Examining the domain and expertise factorz underlying submitted and published texts containing AI hallucinations (e.g., "Hallucitations").
+Currently conducting a pilot study with resource assitance from GPTZero.

 ### Evaluation Methods

-Developing and validating assessment tools for individual and team performance.
-Emphasis on ecologically valid measurement in applied settings.
+Exploratory look into the frameworks and methods in Educational Evaluation and AI Evaluation.
+Where do best practices exist?
+Where does Evaluation in the domains differ in terms of validity, replicablity, and overall accessibility to end users.
+What can micro-sociology tell us about small scale evaluations of larger systems?

 ## Repository Structure